jyrig/itinfraservices/lab4/task.md

 Another play should install and configure
  - MySQL server (MariaDB is also acceptable if you like it better)
- - MySQL user for WordpPress
+ - MySQL user for WordPress

 These plays should use different `hosts` pattern, so that it should be possible to install WordPress and MySQL on different servers.